linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 13 Trade shipping commodities and gold.md

 #### 1 Documentary letters of credit

 These are issued by financial institutions, normally banks.
 In return for reassurance (evidence) that all the documents needed for the goods to be exported and imported, documents showing actual shipment of the goods ('bills of lading' - see below) and official licences, etc. are present and correct, the exporter receives full payment from the importer's bank.
 Obviously, the importer needs to make the arrangement with its bank beforehand and will later reimburse the bank the sum transferred to the exporter.
-Thus, once shipment has occurred exporters are able to receive

-Exhibit 13.1 Exports and imports of merchandise and services, 1980-2009 payment for their goods in their own country from a bank, $^{1}$  even before the goods arrive at their destination.
+Thus, once shipment has occurred exporters are able to receive payment for their goods in their own country from a bank, $^{1}$  even before the goods arrive at their destination.
 It is an important stipulation that the exporter will receive payment from the importer's bank regardless of the ability of the buyer to pay, thus the importer's bank has substituted its credit standing for that of the importer.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/2fde9b36-2cff-4924-bde9-385c6eb1f001/85eabb177802c5103584ed0d60f0d472ee1dd4b071e2f8be2c98d6674dba7364.jpg)